GildedPleb/eslint-config-current-thing/README.md

 <!-- Start Generated Threshold DO NOT EDIT! -->

-**For a CONFIG to be added, it needs to have around 531,405 monthly downloads (or 4 consecutive weeks above 100,000 weekly downloads Circa Feb 2023 adjusted for 15% annual download inflation).** This is to prevent spam, bloat, needless PRs, drift, and arguments about minutia.
+**For a CONFIG to be added, it needs to have around 531,407 monthly downloads (or 4 consecutive weeks above 100,000 weekly downloads Circa Feb 2023 adjusted for 15% annual download inflation).** This is to prevent spam, bloat, needless PRs, drift, and arguments about minutia.
 But it's also variable as configs change popularity.
 Yes, it's arbitrary (and it can be spoofed/is [naively calculated](https://blog.npmjs.org/post/92574016600/numeric-precision-matters-how-npm-download-counts-work.html)), but it seems to be a good heuristic for the cutoff between generally used configs and niche configs.
-It is also the default threshold for the cutoff.
+It is also the default threshold.

 <!-- End Generated Threshold DO NOT EDIT! -->